 The beginning stages of a Texas divorce

 This doesn't even begin to discuss the topic of raising a child either in separate households or as a married unit in one home.
-Even if your divorce were to occur the state of Texas encourages both parents to have an active and involved role in the parenting of your child.
+Even if your divorce were to occur, the state of Texas encourages both parents to have an active and involved role in the parenting of their child.
 For this reason, joint custody and the payment of child support are almost to be expected in your case.
 This allows both parents, no matter who has primary custody of the child, they have some skin in the game and a great deal of responsibility in making decisions for your child.

 Negotiating with your spouse after an Answer is filed

-Temporary orders in relation to child custody
+Temporary orders about child custody

 Temporary spousal support in the payment of bills during the divorce